EnterpriseDB/docs/README.md

 1. Install Docker on your mac.
 [Follow the direction below.](#install-docker-using-homebrew)

+1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that icons are pulled in the next steps.
+   1. Create a Github token which can pull private packages.
+[You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

+   1. Once you have that token, update your `.env.development` file with this line `NPM_TOKEN=your-token-here`.
+That will be utilized in the NPM_TOKEN variable in the .npmrc file.

 1. Navigate to the cloned repo directory in your terminal

 1. Run `npm run start`

-1. The application will take a few minutes to build, but once it's finished the it can be accessed at `http://localhost:8000/`.
+1. The application will take a few minutes to build, but once it's finished it can be accessed at `http://localhost:8000/`.

+#### Additional Commands and Options for the Docker Environment

-1. To stop the server run `npm run stop`
+- `npm run stop` — Stop the dev server

-1. To view logs from the server, run `npm run logs`, to exit the logs press `ctrl`+`c`
+- `npm run logs` — View logs from the server, to exit the logs press `ctrl`+`c`

+- `npm run shell` — open up a shell for the dev container

+- To run the server on a different port, change the `PORT` config in `.env.development` and restart the dev server

 ### Install Docker using Homebrew